bioXgeo/geodiv/cran-comments.md

 * local Windows 10, R development (4.0.0)

 ## R CMD check results
-There were no ERRORs or WARNINGS.
+There were no ERRORs, WARNINGS, or NOTES.

-This is the initial submission of this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.